BOARD MEMBERS

 COMMITTEES

 The Charter Committee of Greater Cincinnati was founded in 1924 to establish a unique local political party.
-At that time, Cincinnati was infamous for being the most corruptly governed major city in the United States under the infamous Boss Cox machine.
+At that time, Cincinnati was known for being

 Under the leadership of Murray Seasongood, the Charter Committee proposed the country's first Council-Manager form of local government.
 The new charter replaced political patronage with civil service, implemented proportional representation, and established several separate Boards and Commissions, such as the Health Department, Parks, Historic Preservation and others.
 The first charter election resulted in six of nine council members from the Charter Party.
 Murray Seasongood was selected Mayor.